 Typically, any given insurance policy pays only a percentage of the cost, usually between 70% and 80%.
 That leaves 20% - 30% for you to pay out-of-pocket after your deductible and co-pays have already been covered and paid!

 This is the 'coverage gap,' between what the insurance company has decided they will pay and the actual charge for the service or treatment, and is responsible for the booming business in "Medi-gap" coverage policies, to cover the difference between what Medicare pays for and the actual costs.

 It works like this.
 The insurers have some secret formula they apply to determine what they think the charge for any given covered item should be.
 Then, they pay their percentage based upon that rate chart instead of on the actual charges made.
 This means you are left with an even higher percentage of the cost out-of-pocket than the wording of the policy would lead you to believe.

 This is deceit!
 The policy booklet might tell you this, but not in any kind of clear and easily understood terms, and certainly not up-front.
 It will be well-buried.

-So, ask, ask, ask.
+Ask, ask, ask!
 Make a nuisance of yourself.
 Become a “pill” before you take a pill.
-When you see the nurse approaching with medicine, here are some sample questions to ask when you or a loved one is hospitalized:
+When you see the nurse approaching with medicine, here are some questions you need to ask when you or a loved one is hospitalized:

 - What is that medication?